Emeric Pressburger: Berlin and Paris

-Emigrated to the UK
+Emigration to the United Kingdom

 Pressburger arrived in Britain in 1935 as a stateless person; once he decided to settle, he changed his name to Emeric in 1938.
-In England he found a small community of Hungarian film-makers who had fled the Nazis, including Alexander Korda, owner of London Films, who employed him as a screenwriter.
+In England, he found a small community of Hungarian film-makers who had fled the Nazis, including Alexander Korda, owner of London Films, who employed him as a screenwriter.
 Asked by Korda to improve the script for The Spy in Black (1939), he met the film's director, Michael Powell.
-Their partnership would produce some of the finest British films of the next decade.
+Their partnership would produce some of the most acclaimed British films of the next decade.
 However, Pressburger still did some projects on his own.

-Pressburger was much more than simply "Michael Powell's screenwriter" as some have categorised him.
+Pressburger was much more than "Michael Powell's screenwriter" as some have categorised him.
 The films they made together in this period were mainly original stories by Pressburger, who also did most of the work of a producer for the team.
-Pressburger was also more involved in the editing process than Powell, and, as a musician, Pressburger was also involved in the choice of music for their films.
+Pressburger was also more involved in the editing process than Powell, and as a musician, Pressburger was also involved in the choice of music for their films.

 Later work

 Powell and Pressburger began to go their separate ways after the mid-1950s.
 They remained close friends but wanted to explore different things, having done about as much as they could together.
+Their last film as a partnership was Ill Met By Moonlight but Pressburger's first film as a solo producer, Miracle in Soho, flopped.

 Two of his later films were made under the pseudonym "Richard Imrie".

 Two novels by Pressburger were published.
 The first Killing a Mouse on a Sunday (1961), is set in the period immediately following the Spanish Civil War.
 It received favourable reviews and was soon translated into a dozen languages.
-The Glass Pearls (1966), reissued in 2015 and again in 2022 by Faber, gained an especially negative assessment from The Times Literary Supplement, its only contemporary review.
+His second novel, The Glass Pearls (1966), reissued in 2015 and again in 2022 by Faber, gained an especially negative assessment from The Times Literary Supplement, its only contemporary review.
 Subsequently it has been highly praised.
 Lucy Scholes in The Paris Review in 2019 called it "a truly remarkable work.
 It deserves to be recognized both for its own virtuosity, and as an important addition to the genre of Holocaust literature."